trlafleur/Tasmota_Seeburg_3WA_3W1_Decoder/README.md

 3WA wall box as a general-purpose MQTT control jukebox.
 It would be easy to expand its track selection from the current 200 track.
 Selecting V10, set-reset random mode, and V9 will reset the MP3 player.

-This project requires some knowledge of Tasmota and the ability to modify files and compile a special version the includes the xsns123 driver into the build.
+This project requires some knowledge of Tasmota and the ability to modify files and compile a special version that includes the 'xsns123' driver in the build.
 It also requires some working knowledge of the Berry scripting language used in Tasmota.

-There is also a hardware component that need to be built and connecting the Seeburg wall box to the ESP32 processor used with Tasmota.
+There is also a hardware component that needs to be built and connect the Seeburg wall box to the ESP32 processor used with Tasmota.

 ~~~